Beijing Subway: Phase II

-According to the Phase 2 construction plan approved by the NDRC in 2015, the length of Beijing Subway will reach 998.5 km when the Phase 2 construction finished.
+According to the Phase 2 construction plan approved by the NDRC in 2015, the length of Beijing Subway will reach 998.5 km when Phase 2 construction is finished.
 By then, public transit will comprise 60% of all trips.
 Of those, the subway will comprise 62%.
 The adjustment of the Phase 2 construction plan was approved by the NDRC on December 5, 2019.
 Which altered and expanded some projects in the Phase 2 construction plan.
-Including adjusting alignments of Line 22 and Line 28 and additional projects such as the Daxing Airport Line north extension, the west section of Line 11 and transforming Line 13 into two lines, 13A and 13B.
+Including adjusting alignments of Line 22 and Line 28 and additional projects such as the Daxing Airport Express north extension, the west section of Line 11 and transforming Line 13 into two lines (Lines 18 and 13, known as 13A and 13B during construction).

 Phase III (2022–2027)

 According to the information released in July 2022, the "Beijing Rail Transit Phase III Construction Plan" includes 11 construction projects: Line 1 Branch, Line 7 Phase 3, Line 11 Phase 2, Line 15 Phase 2, Line 17 Phase 2 (Branch), Line 19 Phase 2, Line 20 Phase 1, Fangshan line (Line 25) Phase 3 (also known as Lijin Line), Line M101 Phase 1, Line S6 (New Town Link Line) Phase 1, and the connecting line between Yizhuang line, Line 5 and Line 10.